FDA-AI/FDAi/docs/fdai-act/README.md

 ---
 # FDAi Act

-Given the comprehensive scope and detailed requirements provided, the FDAi Act must encapsulate a wide array of facets from AI-driven personal health management to democratizing clinical research.
-This extended version aims to incorporate the necessary elements into a robust legislative framework, ensuring a transformative impact on healthcare through the integration of AI, while addressing bureaucratic, ethical, and data management challenges.

----

-### The FDAi Act

 #### An Act to Revolutionize Healthcare Through the Deployment of the FDAi System, Ensuring Personalized Health Optimization, Accelerated Clinical Discovery, and Global Health Equity

 **Preamble**